Hendra virus - Frequently Asked Questions

 What should I do if I suspect Hendra virus in a horse?

 If you notice symptoms of Hendra virus including fever, nervous and respiratory symptoms, abnormal behaviour or unexpected deaths keep everyone away from the horse and call your private veterinarian immediately.
-The vet will notify the local Livestock Health and Pest Authority or an inspector with DPI, if they consider the case highly suspect for Hendra.
+The vet will notify the Local Land Services or an inspector with DPI, if they consider the case highly suspect for Hendra.
 If they are unavailable, and the illness is progressing rapidly, call the Emergency Animal Disease Watch Hotline on 1800 675 888.